nguyenvietkhoa1409/fresh-retail-optimization/README.md

 ### 3. Results & Evaluation

 Our framework was evaluated using a rigorous baseline comparison and sensitivity analysis.
-Below are the key performance insights.

 #### A. Demand Modeling Performance
 The reconstruction and forecasting modules provide a solid foundation for the optimization engine.